james-lawlor/james-lawlor.github.io/biotrain-2023/index.md

 6. You will be asked to enter your password, then hit enter.
 If there are no errors, you will be back at the prompt.
 7. Close Terminal and then re-open.
 You should see in the title bar of the window that it says "Terminal -- -bash"
 8. **Note**: This change will persist for your user profile.
 If you want to change it back after the bootcamp, you will use the command `chsh -s /bin/zsh`
+9. Download the course data during the walk-through.

 ### Setting up R and RStudio on MacOS
 1. Click on the Mac icon at the top left of your menu bar and choose "About this Mac".
 Under "Processor" look for whether it says Intel or M1.
 (M1 is found only on brand-new systems.)
 Then close the window.